Stage design

 Occupational fields

-General study information
+General course information

 Students learn:

-• the ability to work independently on new areas of knowledge and to gather facts and basic knowledge on individual questions by means of research
+• The ability to work independently on new areas of knowledge and to gather facts and basic knowledge on individual questions by means of research

-Link to the semester plan
+Link to the curriculum

-After intensive training in the first two years, which imparts the basic knowledge of art, cultural and theatre history, drawing and technical skills, the last two years are devoted to optional specialisation in the fields of stage, costume, film/television or exhibition planning, with a particular focus on technical areas of knowledge.
-At the same time, own practical work, practical time at various theatres and international exchange programmes are encouraged during this period of study.
+The first two years of study provide intensive training in the basic knowledge of art, cultural and theatre history, drawing and technical skills; in the third and fourth year, students will specialise in stage, costume, film/television or exhibition planning, with a particular focus on technical areas of expertise.
+At the same time, students' own projects, internships at various theatres and international exchange programmes are encouraged during this period of study.
 The structure of the curriculum allows students to complete parts of their studies at internationally recognised foreign universities.
-In particular, students learn:

-• the ability to work independently on new areas of knowledge and to gather facts and basic knowledge on individual questions by means of research
+• The ability to work independently on new areas of knowledge, gathering facts and basic knowledge on individual questions by means of research

 Graduates in stage design should:

-• be able to present designs for theatre, film and exhibition in an appropriate form
+• Be able to present designs for theatre, film and exhibition in an appropriate form

-• have the opportunity to study stage, costume, film/television and/or exhibition design more intensively in practical, performance and technical terms during the last two years of their studies
+• Have the opportunity to study stage, costume, film/television and/or exhibition design more intensively in practical, performance and technical terms during the last two years of their studies

-The close cooperation with the departments of acting, directing and musical theater at the university enables students to test their own stage designs in practice during their studies.
+The close cooperation with the departments of acting, directing and opera at the university enables students to test their own stage designs in practice during their studies.
 Our teachers and lecturers from the fields of stage design, directing, visual arts, film and photography guarantee practice-oriented teaching through their own artistic activities.

 The respective semester assignments are set on an interdisciplinary basis and are also supervised in this way.
-The dialogue between students and teachers is basically conducted in a spirit of partnership.
+The dialogue between students and teachers is conducted in a spirit of partnership.

 For applicants whose first language is not German, proof of German language skills must be provided.

-Several steps are necessary for registration.
-Applicants who have already studied at an Austrian university start with step 3.
+The steps necessary for registration are detailed below.
+Applicants who have already studied at an Austrian university should start with step 3.

-1. Create a basic account in MOZonline [Link]
+1. Create a basic account in MOZonline

-2. in MOZonline: fill in the mandatory statistics UHstat1 (pre-registration for studies) and note the application number that you will receive by email afterwards
+2. Once in the MOZonline account: fill in the mandatory statistics UHstat1 (pre-registration for studies) and make a note of the application number that is sent by email upon submission of this information.

-3. create an application account in Muvac [Link]
+3. Create an application account in Muvac

-4. fill out your own profile in Muvac (in any case necessary: personal data, information on expertise matching the desired degree programme, in the CV: current employment and information on previous training)
+4. (minimum requirements: personal data, information on expertise matching the desired degree programme, in the CV: current employment and information on previous training)

 During the application period:

-5. selection of the desired degree programme in Muvac (Browse -> Studies)
+5. Select your desired degree programme in Muvac (Browse -> Studies)

-6. Fill out the application form in Muvac ("Apply now") - in the form, the application number (see step 2) or the Austrian matriculation number must be entered in the appropriate place
+6. Fill out the application form in Muvac ("Apply now"), being sure to enter your application number (see step 2) or Austrian matriculation number in the appropriate field

 Detailed instructions with screenshots can soon be found HERE.